sterrettJD/HoMi/docs/tutorial.md

 | sample_2 | raw_data/tutorial_sample_2.R1.fq.gz | raw_data/tutorial_sample_2.R2.fq.gz | False |

 #### Tutorial metadata
-The tutorial metadata file should be found in your `HoMi_tutorial` that you've copied the tutorial data into, as `HoMi_tutorial/tutorial_metadata.csv`.
+The tutorial metadata file should be found in your `HoMi_tutorial` directory that you've copied the tutorial data into, as `HoMi_tutorial/tutorial_metadata.csv`.

 ### Set up the config file